 A few years later, Jack spread the Hollow Hotel wings and branched out into Cape Town, opening Cape Town Hollow Hotel in 2003 and Hollow on the Square in 2006.
 That same year Perry’s Bridge Hollow in Hazyview opened its doors.

-Casterbridge Hollow Hotel, the latest feather in the Hollow Hotel’s cap, is a collaboration between Louis van der Merwe, Jack and Seasons in Africa.
-Louis, the owner of Casterbridge Lifestyle Centre, had the vision of a hotel to further add to the facilities of the at Casterbridge Lifestyle Centre.
-The hotel was opened in 2009, and is another great success in the Hollow Hotel family.
+Casterbridge Hollow Boutique Hotel, the latest feather in the Hollow Hotel’s cap, is a collaboration between Louis van der Merwe, Jack and Seasons in Africa.
+Louis, the owner of Casterbridge Lifestyle Centre, had the vision of a hotel to further add to the facilities of at Casterbridge Lifestyle Centre.
+Our White River lodge was opened in 2009, and is another great success in the Hollow Hotel family.

 The Hollow Hotels are all marketed and managed by Seasons in Africa, a premier tourism marketing and management company, comprising of luxury game lodges, hotels and adventures throughout Southern Africa.
-Each of the properties within the group not only offer all the facilities one expects, but also warm, friendly and personalised service!
+Each of the properties within the group not only offers all the facilities one expects, but also warm, friendly and personalised service.

 First Green Hotel in Mpumalanga

-To mark the occasion of its opening, Mr JL Mahlangu, MEC for Economic Development, Environment and Tourism, was there to cut the ribbon, and applaud those involved for their deep commitment to green principles.
+To mark the occasion of this stand out White River lodge, Mr JL Mahlangu, MEC for Economic Development, Environment and Tourism, was there to cut the ribbon, and applaud those involved for their deep commitment to green principles.
 Mr Mahlangu honoured the hotel as the newest development to support government initiatives to reduce dependence on coal-generated energy and promote the use of sustainable and green energy.
 He referred to this initiative as a clear sign of commitment to saving the environment, and a certain hope that the people of the province saw green energy as the future.